BlackArch/blackarch/docs/HOWTO-DEV.md

 **Steps:**

-- Create the PKGBUILD and build it in the clean chroot environment to ensure that buildtime dependeces aren't missing.
+- Create the PKGBUILD and build it in the clean chroot environment to ensure that buildtime dependencies aren't missing.

 - If the package was built, install and execute it in the clean chroot environment to ensure that runtime dependencies aren't missing.